 A complaint is typically submitted by one of the following methods:

 - Contact the City of Gulfport’s 311 System

 Just dial 311.
 You will be asked questions such as your name, address, phone number, type of violation, and the address of the violation.

-You can also submit a customer service request by filling out this online form which goes directly to the 311 group.
+You can also submit a customer service request by filling out this online form, which goes directly to the 311 call center.